-Numismatist and Arabist, head of the Research Center for Islamic Numismatics of the University of Tübingen
+Numismatist and Islamic scholar, former head of the Research Center for Islamic Numismatics of the University of Tübingen

 Lutz Ilisch (*1950) finished his studies in Arabistics/Islamic Studies, Pre- and Early History as well as Auxiliary Sciences of History with a focus on numismatics at the University of Münster in 1979.
 His Master’s thesis dealt with coin donations and donative coins in the Islamic world.
 In 1985, he obtained his Doctor’s degree with his thesis focusing on the history of the Artuqid rule of Mardin between Mamluks and Mongols AD 1260-1410.
 Already as a student, he contributed to the “Corpus Nummorum Saeculorum IX-XI qui in Suecia reperti sunt” that records the finds form the Viking Age, comprising many Islamic coins.

+Lutz Ilisch, who discovered his passion for the history of the Islamic world as a student through coins, has been in regular contact with Nicholas Lowick of the British Museum since 1968.
 Adding to his studies with Peter Berghaus, Lutz Ilisch gained practical experience in the coin trade.
-At Münzgalerie München, his activities included editing the “Münstersche Numismatische Zeitung”.
-In this journal he then published his Master’s thesis in several parts.
+Between 1979 and 1980 he worked at the coin dealership of Holger Dombrowski, where he also edited the “Münstersche Numismatische Zeitung”.
+He continued this activity until 1985.
+In this journal he then published a part of his Master’s thesis.
 Following completion of his doctorate, he started to work at Münzen und Medaillen AG / Basel.
 This was also the time when he held lectureships at Freiburg and Basel.

-When the University of Tübingen acquired the comprehensive collection of Islamic coins from American coin dealer Stephen Album, Lutz Ilisch became head of the newly established Research Center for Islamic Numismatics (“Forschungsstelle für Islamische Numismatik, FINT”) in 1990.
+When the University of Tübingen acquired the comprehensive collection of Islamic coins (30,000 pieces) from American coin dealer Stephen Album, Lutz Ilisch became head of the newly established Research Center for Islamic Numismatics (“Forschungsstelle für Islamische Numismatik, FINT”) in 1990.
 Under his leadership, Tübingen has become one the world’s most important collections in this area.
-At the University of Tübingen, Lutz Ilisch has familiarized many young numismatists with Islamic coinage.

 Lutz Ilisch submitted numerous contributions in national and international academic journals.
 He is co-editor of “Dirham und Rappenpfennig“, a two-part publication in the “Zeitschrift für Archäologie des Mittelalters” on medieval coin minting in the mining areas as well as Southwestern Germany.
 Together with Michael Matzke und Werner Seibt, he authored “Die mittelalterlichen Fundmünzen, Siegel und Gewichte von Santueri, Mallorca” (2005).